 - .1 Use BACnet or LonWorks compliant distributed digital control (DDC) energy management control systems (EMCS) to: - control heating, ventilating and air conditioning systems. - execute control strategies to minimize energy consumption. - monitor and record mechanical systems' performance. - provide dial out of alarm signals. - .2 Approve commercially available field proven systems that will be installed, engineered and commissioned by trained and qualified personnel, employed by companies that can provide an acceptable level of after service. - .3 Provide systems with user friendly interface and control language that allows user reprogramming of the control sequences.
-Provide program and graphics editing software including all required manuals. - .4 Create dynamic graphics in the central control unit (CCU) for all mechanical systems.
+Provide program and graphics editing software including all required manuals. - .4 Create dynamic graphics in the Central Control Unit (CCU) for all mechanical systems.
 Provide a graphics of each floor showing smoke control zones.
-Include all EMCS controlled space temperatures and smoke dampers. - .5 Use terminal equipment controllers (TEC's) in new construction or in retrofits where majority of terminal equipment will be upgraded. - .6 TEC's should not be used for control of major equipment, i.e. boilers, air handling units, etc. - .7 Provide for offsite support access by including a modem or serial device server for telephone or internet connectivity.
+Include all EMCS controlled space temperatures and smoke dampers. - .5 Use Terminal Equipment Controllers (TEC's) in new construction or in retrofits where majority of terminal equipment will be upgraded. - .6 TEC's should not be used for control of major equipment, i.e. boilers, air handling units, etc. - .7 Provide for offsite support access by including a modem or serial device server for telephone or internet connectivity. - .8 Controls for all essential equipment are to be on emergency power.
+Central Control Stations are to include a UPS.